flou/ecs/README.md

   ecs [command]

 Available Commands:
-  help        Help about any command image       Print the Docker image of a service running in ECS instances   List container instances in your ECS clusters
+  events      List events running in your ECS clusters help        Help about any command image       Print the Docker image of a service running in ECS instances   List container instances in your ECS clusters